gnujesus/gnujesus/README.md

 `
 Nowadays, I consider myself a `Digital/Tech Composer` whose passion is to make things on the Front-end and the Back-end work towards the same goal.
 You can have all kinds of art working together on the Front-end (3D, Audiovisuals, Interactive...), and all kinds of things working together on the backend (APIs, Databases, Architectures, Microservices...) but all those things must work towards the same goal to have an optimal, pleasing and effective product.
 That's my motto.

+You could also say that it's a fancy way of saying I do coding for a living.